 I am back, with my thoughts on Temple Alley Summer by Kashiwaba Sachiko!
 The book is translated by Avery Fischer Udagawa, with illustrations by Satake Miho, and published by Yonder, an imprint of Restless Books.

-I found it an easy read and the premise was interesting and even thrilling, especially in the early chapters, before much is known, by both the narrator and the reader, of what exactly is going on.
+I found it an easy read and the premise was interesting and even thrilling, especially in the early chapters, before the narrator (and readers) know what exactly is going on.

 I haven’t updated in ages (feels like it), but here’s a quick post to say that Witch Week is around the corner and you can get all the details at Lizzie Ross’s blog!

 I think I’ve said before that I don’t celebrate Halloween, but I do pay attention if the festivities are linked to books and writing.
 Will be joining in the shenanigans and will try to look like the chap in the pic (not easy considering how I’m totally the opposite of bony).

 What a gorgeous story.
 The premise, the telling, the characters: I liked most everything about it.
 I’d been a little wary because someone had mentioned that it’s about a pelesit who becomes the friend of a little girl.
 I was wary because pelesit are Malay familiar spirits that are used by their owners to possess victims and I didn’t particularly like the idea of such a creature being turned into a cute Disney-type character.
 However, my fears were pretty much unfounded.
 The friendship between the pelesit and the girl is framed in such a way that makes it plausible, natural and even necessary.
 Also, the spirit itself declares that it is ‘not a character from some childhood tale’, a meta moment that I hugely appreciated.
 TGATG is a childhood tale, but of course it’s not that kind of childhood tale, the sort that sanitizes the heck out of our stories, wringing out all but their most attractively exotic commercially viable cultural details.Read More »